You can start brushing your baby's teeth as soon as they start to come through. Use a baby toothbrush with a tiny smear of fluoride toothpaste.

 Taking your baby to the dentist

 Take your child with you when you go for your own dental appointments so they get used to the idea.

 NHS dental treatment for children is free, but not all dentists will take on new NHS patients.

 Sugar causes tooth decay.
 It's not just about the amount of sugar in sweet food and drinks, but how long and how often the teeth are in contact with sugar.

 Lollipops and sweet drinks in a formula bottle are particularly damaging, because they bathe the teeth in sugar for long periods of time.
 The acid in drinks like fruit juice and squash can harm teeth as well.

-The sugars found naturally in whole fruit and milk are less likely to cause tooth decay, so you don't need to cut down on these types of sugars.
+The sugars found naturally in whole fruit and milk are less likely to cause tooth decay.

 How to cut down sugar in your child's diet

 These tips will help you reduce the amount of sugar in your child's diet and prevent tooth decay: